Kyle Tucker Player Props: Astros vs. Guardians

-Kyle Tucker -- with a slugging percentage of .722 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Cleveland Guardians, with Noah Syndergaard on the hill, on July 31 at 8:10 PM ET.
+Kyle Tucker -- with a slugging percentage of .722 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Cleveland Guardians, with Gavin Williams on the mound, on August 1 at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rays.
+In his most recent game, he strung together two hits (going 2-for-4 with two RBI) against the Guardians.

 Kyle Tucker Game Info & Props vs. the Guardians